kdaily/aws-cli/proposals/pr-contrib-guide.md

 As part of the contribution guide, we will provide more specific guidance on how to upvote a feature so we can more accurately estimate user impact.

+### Q. Do users need to request or acknowledge to work on an issue that is ready for contribution?

+No. We do not want to require that users who want to contribute pre-register their interest.
+Multiple contributions can result in a better implementation.
+However, we should encourage users to comment on the issue that they are working on it.
+This can be an opportunity for community collaboration instead of duplicated effort.
 ### Q. What is automated review, and what is human review?

 Initially, most of the  will be human review besides code linting and testing.